REIR-Group2016/S5---BURROWS-WHEELER-COMPRESSION/packet/readme.txt

  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/

-Raquelita discussed this project with a friend Mr. Carbrera who helped her to understand this algorithm.
+Raquelita discussed this project with a friend Mr. Cabrera who helped her to understand this algorithm and forced her to answer questions regarding this project.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

+The restriction to use only algs4.jar

 /******************************************************************************